This article was updated on 1 April 2021.

 Landlords and second-home buyers have also benefited from this suspension, but have still had to pay the three per cent investor stamp duty surcharge under previous rules.

-That said, new figures from HMRC give a healthy picture of the current housing market, with a 31.5 per cent increase in residential transactions in December 2020 compared with the previous year.
-House prices were up 7.5 per cent in the year up to November 2020.
+What's more, new figures from HMRC give a healthy picture of the housing market, with a 48.5 per cent increase in residential transactions in February 2021 compared with the previous year.

 Outside of tax changes there are more updates to regulations that landlords should know about for 2021: